DanMello/react-simpler-forms/README.md

       form: this.props.form, //form state
       updateform: this.props.updateform //method for updating form state };
-    // disabled is also exposed by HOC and is a bool that you can use to disable the submit. let disabled = this.props.disabled;
+    // disabled is also exposed by HOC and is a bool that you can use to disable the submit button. let disabled = this.props.disabled;

     return (